HYPERNETS/hypernets_val/README.md

 cd SAT_EXTRACT
 ./sat_extract_OLCI.py -c CONFIG_FILE
 ```
 where the config file has the parameters needed to select and extract the data from the satellite granules.
-An example of config file (hypernets_val/SAT_EXTRACT/config_sat_extract_OLCI.ini):
+An example of config file (hypernets_val/SAT_EXTRACT/config_sat_extract_OLCI.ini) used for the extract of EUMETSAT Sentinel-3/OLCI WFR data:
 ```
 ## config file for creating satellite extracts
 [file_path]